mrOranger/Javascript/README.md

 However, only in the late of 1996 JavaScript started its standardizazion process, by submitting to _ECMA_ (European Computer Manufactures Association) Internalization.
 One year later, the first version of _ECMAScript_ was released, and JavaScript is the most famous implementation of this language.
 Between 2006 and 2011 huge progresses in JavaScript standardization were made, and finally Microsoft supported the standardization process.
 Finally, in 2009 the first version of JavaScript outside a web browser was released, and soon it would be known as _Node.js_.
 Nowadays, Javascript is the most populare languages for frontend development, and one of the most importat in backend.

-## ECMAScript 6
+## ECMAScript

-Nowadays, ECS6 (EcmaScript v6) is the standard used for JavaScript, since the v6 introduce new features respect to the previous version v5, it's important to understand that in order to have a depth knowledge of JavaScript.
+The ECMAScript is a set of standard for scripting languages like JavaScript developed by ECMA (_European Computer Manufactures Association_).
+Nowadays, the major release for ECMAScript is the v6, known as ES6, released in 2016.

 ### var vs let & const

-One of the most obvious difference between the previous version, consists in new variable's keywords declarations.
-In the previous version, indeed, there was only one keyword to declare variables, that is _var_, since now there are also _let_ and _const_, but what are the differences between them?
+One of the most obvious difference between ES& and the previous versions, consists in new variable's keywords declarations.
+In the previous version, indeed, there was only one keyword to declare variables, that is var_, since now there are also _let_ and _const_, but what are the differences between them?

 Well, the most important difference stands in the _scope_ of the variables declarations.
-Since, _var_ declares variables with _global_ and _function_ scope, _let_ and _const_ declare variables with _block scope_.
+Since, `var` declares variables with global and function scope, `let` and `const` declare variables with block scope.
 Let's take a look at the following example:

 ```javascript
 var name = 'Mario';